Defying warnings, millions in the US travel for Thanksgiving

 The coronavirus is blamed for more than 12.6 million confirmed infections and over 269,000 deaths in the U.S.

-More than 88,000 people in the U.S. — an all-time high — were in the hospital with COVID-19 as of Tuesday, and new cases have soared to an average of over 174,000 per day, the highest level on record.
-Deaths have surged to more than 1,600 per day, a mark last seen in May, when the crisis in the New York City area was easing.
+More than 88,000 people in the U.S. — an all-time high — were in the hospital with COVID-19 as of Tuesday, pushing the health care system in many places to the breaking point, and new cases have soared to an average of over 174,000 per day, the highest level on record.
+Deaths have surged to more than 1,600 per day, a mark last seen in May, when the crisis in the New York area was easing.

 The Centers for Disease Control and Prevention and state and local authorities have begged people not to travel and urged them to keep their Thanksgiving celebrations small.